stridecolossus/JOVE/docs/blog/part-5-terrain/galaxy.md

 In this chapter we will create a new project to render a model of a galaxy.

-Rather than attempting to generate a convincing galaxy from first principles (which would be a blog in itself) the model will be derived from an image.
+Rather than attempting to generate a convincing galaxy from first principles (which would be a project in itself) the model will be derived from an image.
 The general approach is:

 1. Load a galaxy image.